NotFuzzy/spigot/README.md

-# mcapi
+# spigot-api
-a basic optimizer for minecraft's /team
+a basic spigot api